y4riss/y4riss.github.io/_posts/2023-04-25-pointers-part-0x00.md

 Have I made my point ?
 HELL YEAH 😍.

-You can find the solution at the end of this article.
+You can find the solution at the end of the article.

 ## Pointers - a bit trippy ?